Visitation Numbers Released for Wake County

 Wed, Aug.
 11 2010, 8PM

 9.87 Million Visitors Spend $1.42 Billion in 2009

-Raleigh, NC – Two nationally respected travel and travel research organizations have released 2011 numbers in terms of total visitation and visitor spending in Wake County.
+Raleigh, NC - Two nationally respected travel and travel research organizations have released 2009 numbers in terms of total visitation and visitor spending in Wake County.
 D.K.
-Shifflet and Associates calculated a record 11.63 million travelers visited Wake County in 2011 while the United States Travel Association (USTA) shows those visitors contributed more than $1.7 billion into the local economy.
+Shifflet and Associates calculated approximately 9.87 million travelers visited Wake County in 2009 while the United States Travel Association (USTA) shows those visitors contributed more than $1.42 billion into the local economy.

 According to D.K.
-Shifflet and Associates, the number of visitors to Wake County is 11.63 million with a current breakdown of 74.1% leisure and 25.9% business and an even further breakdown 45% daytrip visitors and 55% overnight visitors.
+Shifflet and Associates, the number of visitors to Wake County is 9.87 million with a current breakdown of 73% leisure and 27% business and an even further breakdown as 5.39 million daytrip visitors and 4.49 million overnight visitors.

-In 2011 a record 19,000 people were employed in the hospitality industry in Wake County representing an estimated $521 million in payroll income.
-More than 200,000 jobs throughout North Carolina are attributed to tourism.
+More than 18,000 people are employed in the hospitality industry in Wake County representing an estimated $480 million in payroll income.
+Nearly 183,000 jobs throughout North Carolina are attributed to tourism.

-These economic statistics are from the “2011 Economic Impact Of Travel On North Carolina Counties.”
+These statistics are from the "2009 Economic Impact Of Travel On North Carolina Counties."
 The study was prepared for the North Carolina Division of Tourism, Film and Sports Development by the U.S. Travel Association.
-The visitation statistics are from a study prepared for the Greater Raleigh Convention and Visitors Bureau by D.K.
-Shifflet and Associates.

 The Greater Raleigh Convention and Visitors Bureau, as the official destination marketing organization of Raleigh and Wake County, accelerates sustainable economic growth and development by increasing visitor and convention business.
 Through its website, www.visitRaleigh.com and other tools, the GRCVB assists local visitors in a variety of ways.